nhsconnect/FHIR-NRLS-API/pages/nrl_interaction/interactions/api_interaction_delete.md

 ### Failure

-The following errors can be triggered when performing this operation:
+The following errors may be triggered when performing this operation:

 - [No record found](guidance_errors.html#resource-not-found)
 - [Invalid Resource](guidance_errors.html#invalid-resource)